On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Norm setup, local well-posedness and bootstrap assumptions

 Since we assume $f_{FLRW}\geq 0$ and $C>0$, and since $\Lap_\gamma$ has no positive eigenvalues, this clearly is a regular point for $\kappa\leq 0$.
 For $\kappa>0$, $\kappa<4\pi C^2a(t_0)^{-4}$ can be ensured for small enough $t_0>0$, which Lemma \ref{lem:cauchy-stab} allows us to take without loss of generality.\\

 Having obtained a CMC hypersurface, we need to ensure that Lemma \ref{lem:cauchy-stab} is sufficient to ensure Assumption \ref{ass:init} for suitably small $\delta>0$.
-This follows from Sobolev embedding for all terms except those associated with Vlasov matter: The Vlasov equation ensures that $\overline{f}$ is still nonnegative (as in Lemma \ref{lem:vlasov-nonneg}), and that is has compact momentum support as well as, in the massless case, support bounded away from the zero section (as in Lemma \ref{lem:APMom}).
-In particular, for $\delta<1$, any momentum weights can be dropped or added up to a constant depending on $\overline{f}_{FLRW}$, and thus $\|\overline{f}-\overline{f}_{FLRW}\|_{H^{18}_{1,\underline{\gamma}_0}(TM_t)}\lesssim \delta$ also holds.
-Using \cite[Lemma 15.29]{Rin13} or analogous estimates to the energy bounds in Lemma \ref{lem:density-control}, this ensures the equivalent bound on all Vlasov matter terms in $\mathcal{C}$ after potentially updating constants.
-Finally, \eqref{eq:init-ass-C-vlasov} can be ensured since \cite[Lemma 15.29]{Rin13} and the standard Sobolev embedding on $\R^3$ imply
+This follows from Sobolev embedding for all terms except those associated with Vlasov matter: The Vlasov equation ensures that ${f}$ is still nonnegative (as in Lemma \ref{lem:vlasov-nonneg}), and that it has compact momentum support as well as, in the massless case, support bounded away from the zero section (as in Lemma \ref{lem:APMom}).
+In particular, for $\delta<1$, any momentum weights can be dropped or added up to a constant depending on $f_{FLRW}$, and thus $\|{f}-{f}_{FLRW}\|_{H^{18}_{1,\underline{\gamma}_0}(T^\ast M_t)}\lesssim \delta$ also holds.
+Using a co-mass shell analogue of \cite[Lemma 15.29]{Rin13} or estimates similar to the energy bounds in Lemma \ref{lem:density-control}, this ensures the equivalent bound on all Vlasov matter terms in $\mathcal{C}$ after potentially updating constants.
+Finally, \eqref{eq:init-ass-C-vlasov} can be ensured since \cite[Lemma 15.29]{Rin13} applied analogously to the co-mass shell and the standard Sobolev embedding on $\R^3$ imply

-Again, we note that, on the momentum support of $\overline{f}-\overline{f}_{FLRW}$ on $[t_1,t_0]\times M$, $\langle v\rangle_\gamma \simeq 1$ holds. \end{remark}
+Again, we note that, on the momentum support of ${f}-{f}_{FLRW}$ on $[t_1,t_0]\times M$, $\langle v\rangle_\gamma \simeq 1$ holds. \end{remark}

+\begin{remark}[Smallness of $t_0$] To establish a strong total energy bound in Proposition \ref{prop:en-imp}, we will need to assume that $a(t)$ is sufficiently small for $t\in(t_{Boot},t_0]$, which simply means that $t_0$ needs to be sufficiently small since $a$ is strictly increasing on $(0,T/2)$, see Lemma \ref{lem:scale-factor}.
+Lemma \ref{lem:cauchy-stab} ensures that, if we choose the initial perturbation to be small enough, we can use Cauchy stability to ensure that the solution remains sufficiently close to the FLRW solution in any fixed time interval $[t_1,t_0]$.
+We can then run the argument in Remark \ref{rem:cmc} to find a nearby CMC hypersurface, and can thus overall assume $t_0>0$ to be sufficiently small without loss of generality. \end{remark}

-Having now prepared initial data to be CMC if needed, we can state our main local well-posedness result:
+Having now prepared initial data to be CMC as well as sufficiently close to the Big Bang if needed, we can state our main local well-posedness result:

 \begin{lemma}[Local well-posedness in CMC gauge with zero shift] Let $(M,\mathring{g},\mathring{k},\mathring{\pi},\mathring{\psi},\mathring{f})$ be CMC initial data as in Lemma \ref{lem:local-wp-harmonic} and let $\mu\geq 3$.
 Additionally, assume that